masatakashiwagi/4GM/README.md

-# 4GM
+# 4GM (Abhishek Thakur is a Kaggle Grandmaster in 4 categories.)
+This is his book.
-Notebook for Approaching any Machine Learning Problem
+Notebook for Approaching any Machine Learning Problem.